isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-02-08-post-Celebrate Singapores Hosting Of The 28th SEA Games & 8th ASEAN Para Games At Gardens by the Bay.md

 The adrenaline-pumping night would end with a party to the tunes spun by DJ Aldrin – one of Singapore’s most renowned disc jockey.
 Over the next few months, more songs with accompanying music videos will be introduced in the lead-up to 2015.

-Mr Toh Boon Yi, Chief of Community & Corporate Outreach, Singapore Southeast Asian Games Organising Committee (SINGSOC) shared that, “The Games will celebrate the triumph of human spirit that occurs on a daily basis in everyday life.
+Mr Toh Boon Yi, Chief of Community &amp; Corporate Outreach, Singapore Southeast Asian Games Organising Committee (SINGSOC) shared that, “The Games will celebrate the triumph of human spirit that occurs on a daily basis in everyday life.
 Everyone has an unique story to tell about overcoming challenges and we want to involve all Singaporeans in celebrating this triumph as we mark Singapore’s 50th Anniversary.”

 **Something Worth Celebrating**